Wexford Racecourse

 The ways to get to Wexford races are:

 • By car – Wexford Racecourse is situated just a kilometre west of the town of Wexford, County Wexford.
-Situated between all major road routes into the town, it is easily accessible by road and takes about 1hr45 from Dublin, 2h15 from Cork, 3hr30 from Galway and 3hr30 from Belfast.
+Situated between all major road routes into the town, it is easily accessible by road.
+It takes approximately 1 hour and 45 minutes from Dublin, 2 hours and 15 minutes from Cork, 3 hours and 30 minutes from Galway, and 3 hours and 30 minutes from Belfast.

 • By train – the nearest train station is Wexford, which is served up to four times a day by Irish Rail from Dublin.
-Once in the town centre of Wexford, the racecourse is within walkable distance but can also be navigated by the regular bus service from the centre to Wexford General Hospital; which is just opposite the venue.
+Once in the town centre of Wexford, the racecourse is within walking distance but can also be navigated by the regular bus service from the centre to Wexford General Hospital, which is just opposite the venue.

 • By airport – the closest airport to Wexford is Waterford Airport, but services are currently restricted there due to building works delayed by the ongoing coronavirus pandemic.
-Therefore, currently, the closest commercial airport to the racecourse is Dublin; some 2hrs away.
+Therefore, currently, the closest commercial airport to the racecourse is Dublin, some 2 hours away.

 Hotels near Wexford Racecourse

-Wexford Racecourse doesn’t have hundreds of hotels in its vicinity, as the town is fairly small, but there are options available.
+Wexford Racecourse doesn’t have hundreds of hotels in its vicinity, as the town is relatively small, but there are options available.

-The town centre has some small, independently-owned hotels and guesthouses, or there are some more premium choices available for those looking for an upgraded stay.
-The Clayton Whites Hotel has a full on-site leisure centre, gym and spa, and frequently offers special discounts for those travelling as part of a promotional package.
-Across the Slaney River Estuary you’ll find the Riverbank House Hotel, which is well renowned for its a la carte restaurant and customer service.
+The town centre features some small, independently owned hotels and guesthouses, as well as more premium choices for those seeking an upgraded stay.
+The Clayton Whites Hotel features a full-on-site leisure centre, gym, and spa, and frequently offers special discounts for those travelling as part of a promotional package.
+Across the Slaney River Estuary, you’ll find the Riverbank House Hotel, which is well-renowned for its à la carte restaurant and customer service.

-Those looking for chain hotels or more choices of overnight accommodation can find plenty in nearby Waterford or Kilkenny.
+Those looking for chain hotels or a wider range of overnight accommodations can find plenty in nearby Waterford or Kilkenny.

 Betting Shops Local to Wexford Racecourse